datanav/docs/overview.rst

 Sesam is a general purpose data integration and processing platform.
 It is optimised for collecting or receiving data from :ref:`source <source_section>` :ref:`systems <system_section>` , :ref:`transforming data <transform_section>`, and :ref:`pushing or providing data <sink_section>` to target :ref:`systems <system_section>`.

-Sesam stores data in datasets.
+Data is stored in datasets.
 A dataset is a log of data entities with additional indexes for efficient random access and lookups.
 Data is fetched from the source systems on a regular basis and the :doc:`entities <entitymodel>` are stored in the log only if they have changed from the last time the entity was seen.